Database Explorer

 .

-If we want to display books along with their authors' names, we have two options.
-Either we retrieve the data using a single SQL query with a JOIN:
+If we need to list books including their authors' names, we have two options.
+Either retrieve the data with a single SQL query using JOIN:

 SELECT book.*, author.name FROM book LEFT JOIN author ON book.author_id = author.id;

-Or we retrieve the data in two steps — first the books, then their authors — and assemble them in PHP:
+Or retrieve the data in two steps – first the books, then their authors – and then assemble them in PHP:

 SELECT * FROM book;

-SELECT * FROM author WHERE id IN (1, 2, 3); -- IDs of authors retrieved from books
+SELECT * FROM author WHERE id IN (1, 2, 3); -- IDs of authors from the selected books

-The second approach is, surprisingly, more efficient.
-The data is fetched only once and can be better utilized in cache.
-This is exactly how Nette Database Explorer works — it handles everything under the hood and provides you with a clean API:
+The second approach is actually more efficient, although it might be surprising.
+Data is fetched only once and can be better utilized in the cache.
+This is precisely how Nette Database Explorer works – it handles everything under the hood and offers you an elegant API:

 $books = $explorer->table('book');